tsgates/arch-wiki-markdown/wiki/Secure_Shell.md

 Setting it to inet may fix problems with Ubuntu clients on IPv4.

+For running X applications as other user on the SSH server you need to xauth add the authentication line taken from xauth list of the SSH logged in user.

 > Forwarding other ports

 In addition to SSH's built-in support for X11, it can also be used to